 CALL with value > 0 to a recipient that reverts.

-• The recipient’s balance change is discarded on revert (per EIP-7928); the accumulator is not rewound.
+The recipient’s balance change is discarded on revert (per EIP-7928); neither bal_data_bytes nor the floor is rewound.

 Security Considerations